-Located in the heart of San Antonio, the Alamo stands as a shrine to Texas Liberty.
-Alamo Trust, Inc., or the Alamo, tells the story of Texas Independence as part of its rich and diverse 300-year history to over 1.6 million visitors every year and is the #1 most visited destination in the state of Texas.
+Located in the heart of San Antonio, the Alamo stands as a Shrine to Texas Liberty.
+Alamo Trust, Inc., or the Alamo, tells the story of Texas Independence as part of its rich and diverse 300-year history to over 1.6 million visitors every year and is the #1 most visited destination in the State of Texas.
 In 1960, the Alamo was designated a United States National Historic Landmark, and in 2015, it became part of the Lone Star State's only UNESCO World Heritage Site.
 Witness living history, experience authentic artifacts, and explore an iconic landmark that shaped the country.
 Visit theAlamo.org.

-Alamo Trust’s mission is to preserve the Alamo, the Shrine of Texas Liberty, and bring its own unique story to life – to inspire visitors and honor all those who lived, fought, and died here.
+Alamo Trust’s mission is to preserve the Alamo, the Shrine of Texas Liberty, and to bring its unique story to life – to inspire visitors and honor all those who lived, fought, and died here.

 Alamo Trust’s vision is to:

 - Become the go-to place for all things Alamo and Texas Revolution.

 - Create a world-class visitor center/museum and heritage site complex, as well as a visitor experience that is as impactful and memorable as the Alamo’s story itself.

 - Tell the whole Alamo story, including how its evolution from mission to fort led to its now iconic place in the history of the Texas Revolution and subsequently the growth of the city, state and nation we know today.